Soludo: APC leadership, Uba not Buhari to decide on legal challenge - Uzodinma – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-The chairman of the All Progressive Congress (APC) Anambra state campaign council and Imo State Governor, Hope Uzodinma, has said President Muhammadu Buhari cannot decide whether or not the declaration of Prof Charles Soludo of the All Progressive Grand Alliance (APGA), as the winner of the election will be challenged in court.
+The chairman of the All Progressive Congress (APC) Anambra state campaign council and Imo State Governor, Hope Uzodinma, has said President Muhammadu Buhari cannot decide whether or not the declaration of Prof. Charles Soludo of All Progressive Grand Alliance (APGA), as the winner of the election will challenged in court.

 Uzodinma stated this while fielding questions from State House Correspondents after a meeting with President Buhari at the presidential villa, Abuja on Tuesday.